-The electric distribution infrastructure dispersed throughout the Island supports medical centers, schools, and other private and non-private facilities spread in the rural zones of Puerto Rico.
-Figure 39 shows the distribution of the feeders on the Island, at the same time demonstrating that the Island is heavily populated even in the more remote areas.
+The electric distribution infrastructure dispersed throughout the island supports the medical centers, schools, and other private and nonprivate facilities spread in the rural zones of Puerto Rico.
+Figure 39 shows the distribution of those feeders on the Island, at the same time demonstrating that the Island is entirely populated even in the more remote areas.
 The electric feeders support a whole network of interdependencies that are the driving force for socio-economic activities and opportunities for economic development in all corners of Puerto Rico.
 It ensures the employment of the LMI population to maintain the economic activities in the difficult-to-reach and remote communities.